harish-guda/scm-502/contact.md

 ---
 layout: default
 title: Contact
-nav_order: 3
+nav_order: 4
 ---

-Please contact me through:
+If you are a student in SCM 501/502, please contact me through:
 1. Canvas Messages
 2. Slack